OpenUDA/openuda-specifications/docs/OpenUDA-Canonical-Design-Principles.md

 ---

-## 8. Structural Consistency Across UDTs
+## 9. Structural Consistency Across UDs

-New UDTs SHOULD reuse the same top-level structural grammar whenever possible.
+New UDs SHOULD reuse the same top-level structural grammar whenever possible.

 For example: